 It should also be noted that Miss Fries also wrote that, by the early spring of 1740, there were only six Moravians left in Savannah, and that they left in April, with Pastor Bohler, on a small boat called, The Savannah, which took them to Pennsylvania.

 So, as the people from Freudenberg, and the Moravians, walked north, in the fall of 1739, they followed the coastline.
-Along the way, nine of them, including Hermann Bach, his wife Anna, and their young son Hermann Jr., decided to stop and settle in Virginia, in a small German settlement located way up the Rappahannock River.
+Along the way, nine of them, including Harman Back, his wife Anna, and their young son Harman Jr., decided to stop and settle in Virginia, in a small German settlement located way up the Rappahannock River.
 The reason they did that was because, one member of the group, Johannes Huffman, had a cousin named Henry Huffman, who was already living there, in a settlement called, "Germanna."
 (Henry had immigrated in 1734.)
-The other five people in this group of nine were Johann Friedrich Mueller (and his wife Anna, and their infant son Matthias); Hermann Mueller; and George Weidmann (who was Hermann Bach's cousin).
+The other five people in this group of nine were Johann Friedrich Mueller (and his wife Anna, and their infant son Matthias); Hermann Mueller; and George Weidmann (who was Harman Back's cousin).

-Hermann Bach, his wife Anna, and their little son Hermann Jr., decided to settle in Little Fork, Virginia, which was about 25 miles northwest of Germanna.
+Harman Back, his wife Anna, and their little son Harman Jr., decided to settle in Little Fork, Virginia, which was about 25 miles northwest of Germanna.
 Little Fork was also about 22 miles north of the present-day city of Culpeper, Virginia.

 His new name in America became Harman Back, and his little son's name became Harman Back Jr.